Lino Rulli

 Angelo Gino Armando "Lino" Rulli (born October 26, 1971) is an American radio host, author, producer, and former television host.
 He is currently the host of The Catholic Guy Show, which is aired on The Catholic Channel on Sirius XM Radio Channel 129.
 He was also the executive producer and host of the Emmy Award-winning television series, Generation Cross.
 In addition to his radio and television work, Rulli has released two books, both of which discuss Catholicism in a comedic tone through personal anecdotes.
-He is the personal media adviser to Cardinal Timothy M. Dolan.
+He is the personal media adviser to Cardinal Timothy Dolan.

 Early life

 Family

 Rulli was born on October 26, 1971, to an Italian American family in Saint Paul, Minnesota.
 His family was the only Catholic family on his block growing up, and his father typically only attended Mass on Christmas and Easter.
 His mother had two goals for him growing up: to teach him to speak French and to teach him the Catholic faith.
 His two middle names were for his two grandfathers.
 He has said that he remembers his grandfather Armando as either at work or at prayer.

 His mother Gina, is one of three sisters, and the only one who was born in the United States.
 She worked as a foreign language teacher at a local high school while his father Angelo worked as a probation officer during his early life.

 When Rulli was 15, his father joined Circus Flora.
 Rulli dropped out of school to perform as the assistant to his father's organ grinding and to ride an elephant as part of the finale.
 The elder Rulli made the decision to make the career change after praying about it before the Eucharist in St. Peter's Basilica.
 The son would dress up as a monkey and dance while the father played the music.
 On one occasion, they performed at the singer Prince's birthday party.
 The father was a frequent guest on A Prairie Home Companion.

 Rulli's father taught him about the birds and the bees in the seventh grade when he "threw a book in my general direction, and said, 'Let me know if you have any questions.'"
 He has a cousin who became an archbishop in 2000 and was friends with Cardinal Joseph Ratzinger, the future Pope Benedict XVI.